Ruling out light axions: the writing is on the wall: Solutions to the domain wall problem

-As long as $n$, $\delta$ and $\NDW$ are not fine-tuned such that the potentials align perfectly, there will be only one true vacuum state.
+If $\delta$, $\left|g\right|$, $n$ and $\NDW$ are not fine-tuned such that the potentials align perfectly, there will be only one true vacuum state.

-Such additional operators are constrained as follows \cite{Sikivie:1982qv}: explicit breaking of $\PQ$ is necessarily bounded from above because strong breaking reintroduces the original strong-$CP$ problem.
-This `axion quality problem' is quantified by requiring that the axion vev be smaller than the bound set by the upper limit on the neutron EDM: $\theta<\SI{e-10}{}$.
-The vev of the new potential is:
+Such additional operators are however constrained since explicit breaking of $\Upq$ reintroduces the original strong-$CP$ problem \cite{Sikivie:1982qv}.
+This `axion quality problem' is quantified as below.
+The vev of the new potential (which corresponds to the QCD `theta parameter') is:

 where we have used the fact that the potential generated by the non-renormalisable operators is much smaller than the QCD potential.
-It is natural to assume the phase introduced from the coupling to be $\delta\sim\mathcal{O}(1)$.
-Hence
+It is also natural to assume $\delta\sim\mathcal{O}(1)$.
+Requiring that the above vev respect the conservative bound $\langle\theta\rangle<\SI{e-10}{}$ set by the experimental upper limit on the neutron EDM, we get: